QuantumOpticsLabIITM/NV-Center-EPR/README.md

 ![alt text](https://github.com/neelpar/NV-Center/blob/master/spin1-spinhalf-reso.png?raw=true)
 ![alt text](https://github.com/neelpar/NV-Center/blob/master/spin1-spinhalf.png?raw=true)

 Following are the set of graphs for when the NV-Center is interacting with a spin 1 nucleus.
 The resonance graph has 18 theoretically predicted frequencies which are much separated compared to the spin half case.
 For the F vs B graph m<sub>s</sub>=0 level's energy has been averaged over its 3 hyperfine energies and the thus the graph shows 6 transition lines.
 There are 3 avoided crossings.
-At B=0, there exist 6 different transition frequencies (a bit anti-intuitive).
+At B=0, there exist 6 different transition frequencies.
 ![alt text](https://github.com/neelpar/NV-Center/blob/master/spin1-spin1-reso.png?raw=true)
 ![alt text](https://github.com/neelpar/NV-Center/blob/master/spin1-spin1.png?raw=true)